CHAPTER THIRTY-THREE—LEADS

 Heather tried to glance back.
 James’ gaze remained on the floor.

-He didn’t look up in the elevator, or all the way down the silent hallway on the basement level.
-Metal doors lined the corridor, each bearing a cell number.
+James said nothing in the elevator, or all the way down the silent hallway on the basement level.
+Heavy doors with viewing panels lined the corridor, each bearing a cell number.
 From one further down, a single sheet of paper hung in a transparent sleeve.
 She zoomed in her vision so she could read it more clearly as they approached.

 Project: Non-Comp MBE